A great dance education begins with the core classes of ballet, tap, and jazz.

 Ballet: teaches correct body placement while disciplining mind and body.
 With many curriculum levels of ballet, proper placement will ensure technical and motivational advancement.

-This class focuses on Ballet technique only and does not perform in the Recitals.
-All Advanced Combo students and older are strongly encouraged to take this class.
+Ballet Technique: focuses on Ballet technique only and does not perform in the Recitals.
+All Upper Intermediate and Advanced students are strongly encouraged to take this class.

-This class teaches timing, balance and rhythm with unique combinations and choreography that “breaks the mold” of routine tap classes.
+Tap: teaches timing, balance and rhythm with unique combinations and choreography that “breaks the mold” of routine tap classes.
 Students learn a variety of tap styles, including traditional, funky rhythm tap, Irish clogging, and musical theater.

-This class consists of a combination of dancing and acting.
+Musical Theatre: consists of a combination of dancing and acting.
 Routines utilize songs from broadway or movies and and dancers usually portray a character.

-Allison’s Dance Academy Company Dancers will compete in regional and national competitions.
+Company: Allison’s Dance Academy Company Dancers will compete in regional and national competitions.
 Competitions give dancers the opportunity to see where they are now, where they have been in the past, and also where they aim to be in the future.
 For dedicated dancers, the satisfaction of an excellent performance is all the motivation they need to work harder to continue improving.
 Dancers will take regular classes at Allison’s Dance Academy and attend workshops held by some of the best instructors in the dance industry.
 Dancers will audition to win the honor of dancing in the company.